krasimir/react-in-patterns/patterns/one-direction-data-flow/README.md

   ...
 ```

-Our schema changes to the following:
+Our workflow changes to the following:

 ```
 User's input